reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

     source llm_env\bin\activate
     ```

-3. Go to directory where `requirements.txt` is located.
+3. Download `requirements.txt` file that I provided in this repository and go find the directory where the file is located.
 Then, install all dependencies included by running this command.

    ```bash
    pip install -r requirements.txt
    ```

+4.